syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot shows grouping based on more than one property .
+The following screenshot shows the output when grouping based on more than one property .

 ![](SfListView_images/SfListView-TwopropertyGroup.png)